MeAkash77/Video-Conferencing-App-Website/README.md

 ## Contact

-For any inquiries or support, please contact Aditya Sharma at [your.email@example.com](mailto:your.email@example.com).
+For any inquiries or support, please contact Akash at [iakash9341@email.com](mailto:iakash9341@email.com).